What to Eat in Sicily: 21 Must Try Foods

 Alcamo

-• Agriturismo Tarantola, near Alcamo – You can stay the night at this farm or book in advance for wine tasting and a delicious meal.
+• Agriturismo Tarantola, near Alcamo – You can stay the night at this farm or (as we did), book in advance for wine tasting and a delicious meal.

 Salina, Aeolian Islands

-• Da Alfredo’s, Lingua, Salina – The place to go for pane cunzato and granite.
+• Da Alfredo’s, Lingua, Salina – The place to go for pane cunzato and granita.

 • A’Lumeredda, Via San Lorenzo 11, Malfa – Our favourite restaurant in this little village.